 Too many variables?
 You can find some blackout replacement grilles!
 Those will be around $220 and up, but it will set your ride apart!
 A good example would be this Tundra TRD Pro grille that you can order on our site.

 The chrome bumpers can be a bit much.
 As with the grille and wheels, dipping and wrapping can have some nice results.
 Keep in mind the rock-chips!
-If you don’t want to DIY it, you can get these Tundra bumper caps from ecoologic for $135-$200.
+If you don’t want to DIY it, you can get bumper overlay/caps that we sell here for $135-$200.

 INTERIOR BLACKOUT OPTIONS